SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-code-editing.md

 ## Auto-Complete
 Eclipse can fix your simple errors.
 It can also guess what you want to type via the auto-complete tool.
 The auto-complete tool is especially handy for remembering class, method, and variable names especially when your code has long or complicated variable or method names.

-To use auto-complete, start typing a variable or method name and press **Ctrl + Space**.
+To use auto-complete, start typing a variable or method name and press **Ctrl + Space** or **Cmd + Space**.
 The auto-complete context menu provides several options for code generation.
 Select the best option and press **Enter** to generate the code.

-Hint: Any time you want to finish something that you think Eclipse can guess, it's worth pressing **Ctrl + Space** to see if it does.
+Hint: Any time you want to finish something that you think Eclipse can guess, it's worth pressing **Ctrl + Space** or **Cmd + Space** to see if it does.
 Eclipse will find things like method names, variables in the current scope, class names, or even make suggestions for a variable you're declaring!
 The idea is that you don't have to remember everything about the program you're writing.
 You can select the options with the mouse, but it's probably faster to use the arrow keys and the **Enter** key.

 ## Code Templates